This is my log of repairing/re-fitting and restoring a 1937 Wurlitzer Model 24 jukebox. Feel free to drop me a note if you have questions.

 Update: Amplifier (2):

 Did I mentioned the humming?
-It was bad at the beginning, I got it mostly under control with my rigged volume thekeycontrol – but it wasn’t the way it was supposed to be.
+It was bad at the beginning, I got it mostly under control with my rigged volume control – but it wasn’t the way it was supposed to be.
 The real trouble started with the ‘new’ volume control box I was able to secure – including the special Wurlitzer key.
 This key allowed the operator to change the volume to the desired level and nobody without a key was able to modify the setting.
 Anyway – the volume control was made to work with the original cartridge and didn’t work well with the new one.
 While I was trying to build a new volume control with the old parts (gutted from several volume control boxes) I noticed that I just couldn’t get the humming under control.
 It was nerve wrecking.
 But almost all problems have a solution.
 It took me a while to remember an old trick somebody told me some time ago.
 The old systems didn’t have polarized plugs.
 The humming problem was solved completely by pulling the plug, turning it 180 degrees and plug it back in.
 With this problem solved, I could easily build my new volume control which is now working perfectly and exactly the way it is supposed to.

 Update MP3:

 Its a sacrilege.
 Or is it?
 My Wurlitzer has 24 records.
 This is a rather limited selection.
 And a few of my favorite songs are not even available on 78rpms.
-So, I had a wurli_mp3few options: One can have a 78rpm record cut with any song one wants (actually: two songs on both sides) which costs about a hundred dollars.
+So, I had a few options: One can have a 78rpm record cut with any song one wants (actually: two songs on both sides) which costs about a hundred dollars.
 Or one could “extend” the jukebox to play any music.
 By (carefully) adding MP3 capabilities.
 Being an IT professional, I selected option 2.
 Here are the requirements: The extension should be easily removable, it should in now way limit the record playing capabilities, it should not need any network (not even wireless) and it should “blend” in.
 Here’s what I did: I had an original Wurlitzer volume control box sized (shortened) to fit in the model 24.
 I installed an Arduino computer with an MP3 shield, wired a few buttons (next song, previous song) and a volume control (to match the signal strength of the cartridge).
 When I turn it own, it disconnects the cartridge from the Wurlitzer volume control and connects the MP3 player to it.
 It also switches a relay that turns the amp and the lights on.
 It waits about 10 seconds for the amp to get ready and starts playing whatever is on the SD card or USB stick.
 The connections are fairly simple.
 The cartridge plugs into the MP3 box and the output of the box feeds into the original Wurlitzer volume control (see above).
 A simple low voltage cable feeds into a relay in the junction box to control lights and the amplifier.
 Switch the box on and you have hours and hours of MP3.
 Switch it off and its back to records.

 No. I don’t think its a sacrilege.
 Its an extension that allows me to use my jukebox more often.